Consumer medicine information

 Please read this leaflet carefully before you start using Aspen Adrenaline Injection.

-ASPEN ADRENALINE Injection is usually only given in cases of extreme emergency.
+ASPEN ADRENALINE injection contains the active ingredient adrenaline (epinephrine).
+ASPEN ADRENALINE injection is usually only given in cases of extreme emergency.

 ASPEN ADRENALINE may be used following a heart attack, or to make the heart beat if it has stopped.